Trump incited Jan. 6 attack after 'unhinged' White House meeting, panel told | Politics

 Trump incited Jan.
 6 attack after 'unhinged' White House meeting, panel told

-As the three-hour hearing ended, Cheney said that Trump had tried to call a witness who had yet to appear, suggesting a possible instance of witness tampering that she said had been referred to the U.S. Department of Justice.
-Trump, a Republican who has hinted he will seek the White House again in 2024, denies wrongdoing and has falsely asserted that he lost only because of widespread fraud that benefited Biden, a Democrat.

-'NOT TOUGH ENOUGH' The committee played recorded testimony from Trump administration figures describing the angry meeting on Dec.
-18 where a handful of Trump's outside advisers, including his personal lawyer Rudy Giuliani, attorney Sidney Powell and Patrick Byrne, chief executive of Overstock.com, encouraged him to fight the election result.
+'NOT TOUGH ENOUGH' The committee played recorded testimony from White House aides describing the angry Dec.
+18 meeting where a handful of Trump's outside advisers, including his personal lawyer Rudy Giuliani, attorney Sidney Powell and Patrick Byrne, former chief executive of Overstock.com, encouraged him to fight the election result.

 "I don't think any of these people were providing the president with good advice.
-I didn't understand how they had gotten in," said Pat Cipollone, the former White House counsel.
+I didn't understand how they had gotten in," Pat Cipollone, Trump's former White House counsel, said in video testimony.
 Representative Jamie Raskin, a Democratic committee member, displayed a text from White House aide Cassidy Hutchinson, who gave explosive testimony last month, saying of the meeting, "The West Wing is unhinged."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)